Skip to main content

 Questions about this case

-What was Further Declassified “FISA Amendments Act Section 702 Summary” Sheds Light on U.S. Surveillance Procedures about?
+What was Further Declassified “fisa Amendments Act Section 702 Summary” Sheds Light On U.s. Surveillance Procedures about?

 S. S. persons located outside the United States.
 The document was released in a less redacted form following a Mandatory Declassification Review filed by The Black Vault.
 The original document was published on December 23, 2008, and the declassified version was released on December 9, 2022, pursuant to Executive Order 13526, MDR Case # 113393.